jimhopper/jimhopper.com/src/_consequences-of-abuse/guilt.md

 Especially when it comes to harmful childhood sexual experiences, but also for experiences of physical or emotional harm or abuse, it’s common to feel guilty about:

 * Not saying ‘no’ or physically resisting.
-* ‘Letting’ another person take advantage of one's vulnerability, including ignorance and curiosity of sex.
+* ‘Letting’ another person take advantage of one's vulnerability, including ignorance of and curiosity about sex.
 * Becoming sexually aroused or experiencing sexual pleasure, even when they didn’t want or like what was happening.
 * Having engaged in sexual activity with other children, even if due to manipulation or force by others.
 * Not protecting a brother, sister, friend, or other child from someone doing the same harmful sexual, physical and/or emotional things to them.

 ## Unfair, Extreme, and Harmful Guilt